-- Oropharyngeal dysphagia—swallowing problems happen in the mouth and the pharynx (the part of the throat behind the mouth)
+Dysphagia happens when there are problems with the swallowing process.
+Oropharyngeal dysphagia occurs when there are problems with the swallowing process that happen in the mouth and the pharynx.
+The pharynx is the part of the throat behind the mouth

 |Mouth and Throat

 |Copyright © Nucleus Medical Media, Inc.

 Oropharyngeal dysphagia may be caused by:

 - Muscle disease